Main Content

 Award winning filmmaker Jennifer Tennican presents Hearts of Glass

-Cutting-edge food production meets social good in an ambitious experiment to provide year-round produce to a mountain town, while providing meaningful employment for community members with disabilities.
+Cutting-edge food production meets social good in an ambitious experiment to provide year-round produce to a mountain town, while providing meaningful, inclusive employment for community members with disabilities.

 “An inspiring example of the value and contributions that people with disabilities bring to the workplace and the transformation that occurs in people’s lives when they are fully integrated as contributing members of the community.”